Graduate student club and organization handbook

 E. Guidelines for writing a club constitution

 Your constitution should clearly describe how your organization will conduct business.
 This will be especially important when the current officers are no longer at Nevada and others have to follow in their footsteps.
 It should include the club’s purpose, how officers are elected, their responsibilities, how money will be handled, and how business will be conducted.
-View an example of a club constitution.
 The following template can be used to write the club’s constitution:

 - Article I Preamble: State the purpose and aims of the organization.